HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 %step3;
 ```

 What happens here: `%step1` is an external entity (the `SYSTEM` keyword makes it fetch the file instead of treating the value as a literal string), `%step2` creates a new entity that embeds the hostname into a URL, and `%step3` makes the parser visit that URL — sending the stolen data to the attacker.
-Don't worry about the `&#x25;` syntax for now, it is explained in detail in the [OOB section](#understanding-the-escape-characters).
+Don't worry about the `&#x25;` syntax for now — it is explained in detail in the [OOB section](#understanding-the-escape-characters).

 This chaining ability is what makes advanced XXE techniques (like blind exfiltration and OOB attacks) possible.